lostallmymoney/Razer_Mouse_Linux/README.md

 # Razer Mouse Linux
 ..also can accept other devices by adding the files.
 Contact me to add devices.
 Currently supporting X11 AND WAYLAND.(Ubuntu & flavors & anything you can install the dependencies on)
 Now with app auto profiles !
 ## INSTALL :
 In one command :
 `sudo apt install unzip wget -y && wget https://codeload.github.com/lostallmymoney/Razer_Mouse_Linux/zip/refs/heads/master -O Razer_Mouse_Linux.zip && unzip -o Razer_Mouse_Linux.zip && cd Razer_Mouse_Linux-master && sh install.sh && cd .. && rm -rf Razer_Mouse_Linux-master Razer_Mouse_Linux.zip`
 Or run sh install.sh from the directory to install.
+## SUPPORTS :
+Probably works with :
+- Razer Naga Epic Chroma in CentOS 7
+- Razer Naga Epic (pre-2014 version) in Ubuntu 14.04, 15.04, 15.10
+- Razer Naga (RZ01-0028) (thanks to khornem) in Ubuntu 14.04
+- Razer Naga Molten (thanks to noobxgockel) in Linux Mint 17.02
+- Razer Chroma (thanks to felipeacsi) in Manjaro
+- Razer Naga 2012 (RZ01-0058) (thanks to mrlinuxfish, brianfreytag) in Arch Linux, Ubuntu 16.04
+- Razer Naga Chroma (thanks to ipsod) in Linux Mint KDE 18.1
+- Razer Naga Trinity (thanks to haringsrob and ws141)
+- Razer Pro Wireless (thanks to Stibax)
+Works for sure with :
+- Razer Naga 2014 (Ubuntu)
 ## COMMANDS :

 	`naga start` 					//Starts a daemon.
-	`naga edit` 					//Edits naga config, then restart service (you can also specify editor : naga edit vim).
+	`naga edit` 					//Edits naga config, then restart service if edited.
-	`naga debug` 					//Shows logs in realt time.
+								(you can also specify editor : naga edit vim) `naga debug` 					//Shows logs in realt time.
 	`naga stop`					//Stops the daemon.
 	`naga fix`					//Restarts usb services.
 	`naga uninstall` 				//Uninstalls the daemon tool.
 	`naga` 						//Gives help.
     More :
-	`naga serviceHelper $CONFIG`			//For the services or manual change of configs
+	`naga serviceHelper $CONFIG`			//For the services or manual change of configs.
-								(you need to disable services and setup the udev rule for your $USER)
+								(need to disable service & add udev rule for $USER)
 Map razer naga devices keys easily with the command `naga edit`.
 ## UBUNTU FLAVORS :
 Please add the corresponding repos for xdotool and his dependency :
 	https://packages.ubuntu.com/search?keywords=xdotool